pact-foundation/pact-ruby/README.md

 #### 7. Run the specs again.

 Green!
 You now have a pact file that can be used to verify your expectations in the provider project.
-Now, rinse and repeat for ALL the likely status codes that may be returned (recommend 400, 404, 500 and 401/403 if there is authorisation.)
+Now, rinse and repeat for ALL the likely status codes that may be returned (we recommend 400, 404, 500 and 401/403 if there is authorisation.)

 ### Service Provider project

 #### 1. Create the skeleton API classes

-Create your API class using the framework of your choice (e.g. Sinatra, Grape) - leave the methods unimplemented, we're doing Test First Develoment, remember?
+Create your API class using the framework of your choice - leave the methods unimplemented, we're doing Test First Develoment, remember?

 #### 2. Tell your provider that it needs to honour the pact file you made earlier